andreasKroepelin/TypstJlyfish.jl/README.md

 Note that this is different from tools like [Quarto](https://quarto.org/) where you write documents in Markdown, also integrate some Julia code, but then might use Typst only as a backend to produce the final document.

+See below for a quick introduction or read the [wiki](https://github.com/andreasKroepelin/juyst/wiki) for an in depth explanation.

 # Getting started